ibericode/boxzilla-wp/readme.txt

 = Can I show a form inside a Boxzilla popup? =

 Yes.
-Boxzilla works with shortcode-based form plugins, including [Mailchimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/) and [HTML Forms](https://wordpress.org/plugins/html-forms/).
+Boxzilla works with shortcode-based form plugins, including [Mailchimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/).
 Add the form shortcode to the box content and publish the box.

 = Can I open a popup after someone clicks a link or button? =